West Point High School (Arizona)

-West Point High School is a high school in Avondale, Arizona, owned by Raymond S. Kellis, the seventh public high school operated by the Tolleson Union High School District.
+West Point High School is a high school in Avondale, Arizona, the seventh public high school operated by the Tolleson Union High School District.

 History

 On September 19, 2018, the Tolleson Union High School District broke ground on its seventh high school, with the intent to relieve overcrowding in the fast-growing district.
 Prior to the opening of West Point, the school district was turning away potential students; at its other high schools, it had pressed teachers' lounges into service as extra classrooms and put into place portable classroom structures to provide needed space.
 The name West Point and Dragons mascot were determined in consultation with parents, community members, and students.